Zaederx/PatientHealthRewrite/README.md

     ### Explanation of Each Technology's Role

     #### Java
     Is used to write/create the server side of the application.
-This include main data structures for manipulating database information as POJO objects on ther server side.
+This includes main data structures for manipulating database information as POJO objects on ther server side.

     #### Gradle
     A build tool technology (i.e. like Maven) used to provide easily portable/shareable dependency management.